ttran2001/ttran2001.github.io/README.md

 # **Arch Linux Installation Documentation**

 In this tutorial, I will walkthrough on the steps that I did on installing Arch Linux including problems that I went through with the solutions that I was able to solve in proceeding.
 The document is composed of five sections into installing Arch Linux while also adding modifications after installing Arch Linux.
+This tutorial is made for University of Tulsa students but could be modified by anyone by using the examples in the step.

 ## **Downloading Arch Linux File from ArchLinux Wiki**